 Living with this much feeling

-My sensitivity: its shadow and its gift
+My sensitivity is a shadow and a gift

 We sit down for lunch.
 My sister says something clever to my mother, some poignant opinion, presented with loud conviction.
 I add something, just to join in, but they don’t respond.
 Was there an exchange of glances, or did I just imagine that?
 Their quick banter continues toward a crescendo, followed by their laughter, rising like a tide, leaving me outside of its current.
 I’m unmoored; still at the table, but already floating elsewhere, far from shore.